 Trauma-informed care involves the entire healthcare team and the incorporation of shared decision-making practices using an interdisciplinary, collaborative approach.
 Safety, transparency, and collaboration with peers and agencies are vital.
-It is essential that the approach accounts for culture and gender equality, LGBTQ considerations and support, and most importantly, an empowering environment.
+The approach must account for culture and gender equality, LGBTQ considerations and support, and most importantly, center around an empowering environment.

-Empowerment allows the victim to seek out resources and take the first steps towards self-identifying.
-Empowerment of staff is important for them to recognize the red flags of human trafficking and feel comfortable in their training and knowledge to offer appropriate resources and follow up care to trafficking victims.
+Empowerment allows the victim to seek resources and take the first steps toward self-identifying.
+Educating staff to recognize the red flags of human trafficking, feel adequately trained, have the knowledge to offer appropriate resources, and provide follow-up care to trafficking victims is essential.

-The goal is for providers to enable others to champion change and advocate for protocol development, ensuring the incorporation of the Power and Control Wheel for Human Trafficking into the identification of the victim and subsequent polytrauma complex care that will be needed to empower the survivor to become a productive, functioning member of the community.
+The goal is for providers to enable others to champion change and advocate for protocol development.
+The Power and Control Wheel for Human Trafficking may be used in protocol development and is a tool to help identify the different types of abuse that can occur in labor and sex trafficking situations and the subsequent polytrauma complex care that is needed.
+The entire interprofessional team must work together to empower the survivor to become a productive, functioning member of the community.

 Human Trafficking Protocols